How can I help you?

 For Vue 3 application setup, see Create a Vue 3 app.

-Install the Syncfusion PDF Viewer package from the npm registry.
+Install the Vue PDF Viewer package from npm using the following command:

 npm install @syncfusion/ej2-vue-pdfviewer --saveyarn add @syncfusion/ej2-vue-pdfviewerImport Syncfusion® CSS styles